 Please note there is separate guidance relating to the delivery of Open Awards Access to Higher Education Diplomas and End-point Assessment.
+This can be viewed on our website https://doi.org/10.1007/journal.org/

 All information we hold about your Provider, key contacts, and your learners is held securely on our database and only used for the purposes provided.
 Please ensure you have parental/guardian consent to share your learners' data with us if the learner is under the age of 13.
-If you share this data we are entitled to assume that you have this consent.
+If you share this data, we are entitled to assume that you have this consent.
 You will find full details on how we use and protect your information at Open Awards in our Privacy Notice.
 The Privacy Notice gives you details on: